Protein toxicity: Causes and pathophysiology

-Protein toxicity has a significant role in neurodegenerative diseases.
-Whether it is due to high protein intake, pathological disorders leading to the accumulation of protein waste products, the inefficient metabolism of the proteins, or oligomerization of the amino acids from proteolysis.
+Protein toxicity has a significant role in neurodegenerative diseases, whether it is due to high protein intake, pathological disorders leading to the accumulation of protein waste products, the inefficient metabolism of the proteins, or oligomerization of the amino acids from proteolysis.
 The mechanism by which protein can lead to well known neurodegenerative diseases includes transcriptions dysfunction, propagation, pathological cytoplasmic inclusions, mitochondrial and stress granule dysfunction.

 Ammonia, one of the waste products of protein metabolism, is very harmful, especially to the brain, where it crosses the blood brain barrier leading to a whole range of neurological dysfunctions from cognitive impairment to death.
 The brain has a mechanism to counteract the presence of this waste metabolite.
 One of the mechanisms involved in the impairment of the brain is the compromise of astrocyte potassium buffering, where astrocytes play a key role.
 However, as more ammonia crosses, the system gets saturated, leading to astrocyte swelling and brain edema.

 Urea is another waste product that originates from protein metabolism in humans.
 However, urea is used by the body as a source of nitrogen essential for growth and life.
-The most relevant disorders on the urea cycle are genetic, leading to defective enzymes or transporters inhibiting the reabsorption of urate with the subsequent increase in ammonia levels, which is toxic.
+The most relevant disorders on the urea cycle are genetic, leading to defective enzymes or transporters inhibiting the reabsorption of urate with the subsequent increase in levels of ammonia, which is toxic.